-As a part of the NPDES permit, the City must insure the BMPs that have been designed and approved are constructed and operated in accordance with their original design and intent.
-To confirm that the constructed BMPs meet the designer's intent, As-Built Certification Forms were developed.
-It is the Owner's responsibility to have as-built information, such as pond volume, embankment size and elevations, invert size and elevations, and spillway elevations, field surveyed by a Professional Land Surveyor.
-It is the Engineer-of-Record's responsibility to utilize the field surveyed information to fill out the appropriate As-Built Certification Form.
+As a part of the NPDES permit, the City must insure the BMPs that have been designed and approved are constructed and function in accordance with their original design and intent.
+To confirm that the constructed BMPs meet the designer's intent, As-Built Certification Forms have been developed for various types of BMPs that include detention ponds, retention ponds, underground detention, bioretention areas, and hydrodynamic separators.
+Copies of the asbuilt certification forms are provided in Appendix F of the SWMP Plan.

+It is the Owner's responsibility to have as-built information, such as pond volume, embankment size and elevations, invert size and elevations, and spillway elevations field surveyed by a Professional Land Surveyor.
+It is the Engineer-of-Record's responsibility to utilize the field surveyed information to fill out the As-Built Certification Form.

-During the permit year, eight (8) As-Built Certifications were received by the City, reviewed, and approved for either a Certificate of Occupancy (CO) or final plat approval.
-Copies of the As-Built Certification Forms are provided in Appendix D.
+During the permit year, six (6) As-Built Certifications were received by the City, reviewed, and approved for either a Certificate of Occupancy (CO) or final plat approval.
+Copies of the As-Built Certification Forms that were reviewed are provided in Appendix D.